Woman charged after car crashes, nearly falls onto interstate

 RICHMOND, Va.
 (WRIC) — A car crash sent a sedan from a side street through a barrier and onto a precarious ledge on the side of an interstate in Richmond, Virginia, on Sunday afternoon.

-Virginia State Police said officers attempted to stop a 2018 Acura MDX sedan in the area of St. James Street and W. Baker Street in around 4:30 p.m.
+Virginia State Police said officers attempted to stop a 2018 Acura MDX sedan in the area of St. James Street and W. Baker Street at around 4:30 p.m.

 According to police, the driver of the car quickly accelerated, lost control, overcorrected and went through a fence.
 The car then rolled onto the shoulder of northbound I-95.